 Biophilic techniques also encourage natural ventilation:

-- Atriums: Open air wells connect floors, allowing convection currents to circulate air.
+- Atriums: Open-air wells connect floors, allowing convection currents to circulate air.

 - Earth sheltering: Soil insulates and moderates indoor temperatures for free cooling.